brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 In other words:

-**loop0** (stereo) receives sound from all microphones, panned evenly across the stereo field.
+**loop0** and **loop7** (stereo) receives sound from all microphones, panned evenly across the stereo field.
 Soprano mics to the left, bass mics to the right.
+Loop 7 is for overdub section (bar 52).
 Code:

     Splay.ar(SoundIn.ar([0, 1, 2, 3, 4, 5, 6, 7]));